-After completing my Ph.D. at Paris Descartes University, where I worked on the spinal cord, I moved to the laboratory of Steven Siegelbaum to study memory encoding.
-There, I became interested in a little-studied hippocampal region named CA2 that is necessary for social memory.
+For my post-doctoral studies, I joined the laboratory of Steven Siegelbaum at Columbia University.
+I became interested in a little-studied hippocampal region named CA2 that is necessary for social memory.
 After discovering a new form of plasticity in CA2 that may support social memory encoding (Leroy et al., Neuron 2017), I began examining how CA2 output could mediate social behaviors.
 Based on my finding that CA2 sends a strong projection to the lateral septum, an area implicated in aggression, I focused on how CA2 might modulate social aggression.
 As a core motivated behavior, aggression is controlled by a hypothalamic nucleus, specifically the ventro-lateral part of the ventro-medial hypothalamic nucleus (VMHvl).
 I discovered that CA2 upregulates VMHvl activity, thereby enhancing aggression, through a disynaptic disinhibitory circuit in the lateral septum that is modulated by the social neuropeptide arginine vasopressin (Leroy et al. Nature 2018).